About the Project

 Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Mechanical, Civil (Structural), Aerospace Engineering, Applied Physics, Mathematical Physics, Applied Mathematics.

 Candidates must have strong academic background in engineering, applied physics or applied mathematics.
 Enthusiasm, can-do attitude and strong skills in structural mechanics, materials mechanics, dynamics and mathematical and computer modelling (or strong motivation and clear potential to learn these quickly, efficiently and independently), as well as willingness to engage in experimental work are all must-haves.
-Preference will be given to applicants who can demonstrate both a clear potential for research excellence and their suitability for the research project described below.
+Preference will be given to applicants who can demonstrate both a clear potential for research excellence and their suitability for the research project described above.

 • Apply for Degree of Doctor of Philosophy in Engineering